EconomyLens.com

 The Golden Triangle Special Economic Zone in Laos was set up in 2007, when the Laos government granted the Kings Romans Group a 99-year lease on the area. ©AFP

-Van Pak Len (Laos) (AFP) – Rising from the muddy fields on the Mekong riverbank in Laos, a lotus tops a casino in a sprawling city that analysts decry as a centre for cybercrime.
-Shabby, mismatched facades – including an Iberian-style plaza replete with a church tower, turrets, and statues – stand alongside high-rise shells.
+Van Pak Len (Laos) (AFP) – Rising from the muddy fields on the Mekong riverbank in Laos, a lotus tops a casino in a sprawling city which analysts decry as a centre for cybercrime.
+Shabby, mismatched facades – including an Iberian-style plaza replete with a church tower, turrets and statues – stand alongside high-rise shells.
 The Golden Triangle Special Economic Zone (GTSEZ) is the most prominent of more than 90 such areas established across the Mekong region in recent years, often offering people reduced taxes or government regulation.
-Traffic signs in the GTSEZ are in Chinese script, while everything from cigarettes to jade and fake Christian Dior bags are sold in China’s yuan.

 Related